How to disable auto power savings on your Roku® streaming player

 Why does my player not wake up or display a picture on my TV?

-If auto power savings is enabled and your player does not wake up or you do not see a picture on your TV, try pressing Home home button on Roku remote on your Roku remote.
+If auto power savings is enabled and your player does not wake up or you do not see a picture on your TV, try pressing Home on your Roku remote.
 If this does not help, try disabling auto power savings as described above.

-If you find that your player is waking up but not when you press the Power button power button on Roku remote on your Roku remote, you should make sure to set up your remote to control the power and volume on your TV.
+If you find that your player is waking up but not when you press the Power button on your Roku remote, you should make sure to set up your remote to control the power and volume on your TV.

 What else to try if you want to use auto power savings